-Distribution Services
+AppInChina | Distribution Services

 Our international, English-speaking team will walk you through the process of launching your app on the major Chinese app and game stores.

-Publishing your game in China requires special licensing and considerations.
+Publishing your game in China requires special licenses and considerations.
 We will help you navigate the additional restrictions & requirements.

 A Software Copyright Certificate is required to publish your app or game in China.
 We will acquire one for you so you retain all rights.